Mastek Blog

 • Market Mix Modelling

-An effective MMM takes in account the marketing spending across product base and their impact on the revenue.
-With a sharp increase in customer touch points, there is a corresponding rise in the data that needs to be analysed.
+An effective MMM takes in account the marketing spending across the product base and its impact on the revenue.
+With a sharp increase in customer touchpoints, there is a corresponding rise in the data that needs to be analysed.
 Without ironing out the collinearities and correlations in the data, such analysis can become inadequate.

 Powerful AI algorithms can aid ‘what-if’ analysis and highlight correlations in the data.